 It’s that time of year again…summer is winding down, and little citizens are getting ready to head back to school.
 Whether it’s their first year or their fifth, the first day of class is always full of newness and excitement.
 But that same newness—new faces, new teachers, new schedules, new lessons to learn—can also be a little overwhelming, even a little foreign.
 What better way to ease those first-day jitters than to gear them up with a cool, new backpack filled with familiar goodies and globally-inspired books?

-Tea travels the world.
-We truly go there.
+Here at Tea, we want to give kids the world, to help them discover that no matter where we live or what our families look like, there is so much we all have in common.
 We travel to discover.
 To dream.
 To explore the wonder of the world around us, across the globe and across the street.
-Since 2002, we’ve traveled, always inspired by the people we met and the places we see.
-Wherever we go, from Bali to Norway, West Africa to Morocco, we take in all we can and bring it back to design globally-inspired clothing for your little citizen.
-Here’s a look at where we’ve been and an exciting announcement on where we are headed to next!
+Since 2002, we’ve traveled to far flung places, always inspired by the people we meet and the things we see.
+Wherever we go, from Bali to Norway, Morocco to Japan, we take in all we can and bring it back to our headquarters here in San Francisco to design globally-inspired clothing for all little citizens.

 Here at Tea, we believe in making the foreign familiar, across the globe and across the street…Opening children’s eyes to the wonder of the world around them.
 Showing kids that, when you get down to the heart of things, we have a lot in common with other citizens of the world.
 And while a trip halfway around the world might instantly make the foreign familiar, it’s important to remember that you don’t have to go far to experience new sights, sounds and tastes!